shaunjanssens/homelab/README.md

 ### Change `.env` files for all containers

 Each container has it's own `.env` file with container specific config.
-Some only have the exposed port, others have more config.
 Each container contains and `README.md` with more info.

 #### Getting user and group ID